fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 We will get more familiar with the _npm_ tool in the [third part of the course](/en/part3).

-NB the previously started json-server must be terminated before staring a new one, otherwise there will be trouble
+**NB** The previously started json-server must be terminated before starting a new one, otherwise there will be trouble:

 ![](../../images/2/15b.png)